MinecraftLetsPlay/Discord-Bot/README.md

 - 📦 **JSON** → lightweight data storage: configs, quiz data, scrabble
 - 📝 **Logging system with rotation** → auto log management, error tracing
 - 🔄 **Virtual Environment (venv)** → for isolated dependencies

+### **Runtime environment**

+- The Bot itself runs on a Raspberry Pi 5 B with a Quad-Core 64-Bit 2.4 Ghz CPU and 8 GB LPDDR4X RAM.

+- The bot runs inside a Python venv with Python 3.13.5.

 ---